UltraCart/rest_api_v2_sdk_python/docs/ItemApi.md

 # **rest_item_inventory_snapshot_response**
 > ItemInventorySnapshotResponse rest_item_inventory_snapshot_response()

-Retrieve a list of item inventories
+Retrieve a list of item inventories.
+This method may be called once every 15 minutes.
+More than that will result in a 429 response.

-Retrieves a list of item inventories.
+Retrieve a list of item inventories.
+This method may be called once every 15 minutes.
+More than that will result in a 429 response.

 ### Example